ankitmishradev/advanced-icon/README.md

 ## Features at a Glance

 1. An optional `secondaryIcon` property is available to enhance user interaction with minimal manual effort.
-2. A lot of cool animation effects are available to make smooth transition between `icon` and `secondaryIcon`.
+2. Cool animation effects are available to make smooth transition between `icon` and `secondaryIcon`.
 3. In addition to color, icons can also be painted with gradient.
 4. Opacity property is available to make opaque icons.
 5. Inherits all properties of material designed `Icon` widget.